What types of metal can’t you recycle?

 When asked about it, we’d all say without hesitation that it’s much better to recycle metals than to simply throw them away, but why are metals recycled?
 Scrap metal recycling offers multiple benefits.
 It’s a great opportunity to clean up your property, earn some additional money, and do something good for the environment all at the same time.

 What metals can’t be recycled?

 Luckily, almost all metals can be recycled.
 So you won’t have a problem scrapping most of the items you have around the house that are made out of metal or contain metal elements.
-Yet, among various recyclable metals, there are some that won’t be accepted at a scrap yard or those that are simply too difficult or too dangerous to recycle.
+Yet, among various recyclable metals, there are some that won’t be accepted at a scrap yard (see the biggest challenges of recycling metal) or those that are simply too difficult or too dangerous to recycle.

 - Radioactive metals: Of course, the chances are really small that you’ll ever even end up anywhere near Uranium or Plutonium, but nonetheless, such metals are not recyclable.